 The second step of the Brigade Activation Phase is the Fire Combat Step.
 Fire Combat is announced and resolved to conclusion for each eligible unit or group in any order desired by the owning player.
-Artillery units do not fire when a Brigade is activated but do use this procedure when they are allowed to fire
+Note that Artillery units do not fire in this step but do use this procedure.